Freemedude/KaktusJam2018/story.md

 I know I haven't written in a long time.
 We both miss you and hope you're doing well.

 There's something you need to know.
 Mom is getting ill.
 Very ill.
-And I'm not sure if she going to be alright on her own.
+And I'm not sure if she going to be all right on her own.

 Is it possible for you to get on a shuttle home soon?